What is the importance of cruciferous vegetables in my Plant-Based Ketogenic Diet?

 There is a wrong way and a right way to do keto.

-The wrong way is high protein and little to no vegetables.
+The wrong way is high protein and non-vegetable carb sources.

 Doing keto the right way—the Plant-Based way—necessarily requires that most of the carbohydrate you consume will be from non-starchy, nutrient dense, leafy green vegetables.